Murder of Scott Amedure: Civil trial

 In 1995, Amedure's family filed a negligence lawsuit against The Jenny Jones Show, Telepictures, and Warner Bros.
 Represented by Geoffrey Fieger, Amedure's family alleged that producers of the show "ambushed" Schmitz through the revelation of a same-sex crush and that they should have known the segment would result in violence.
 In May 1999, the jury awarded the Amedures $29,332,686.
 Time Warner's defense attorney later claimed the verdict would cause a "chilling effect" on the industry.
 However, this judgment was later overturned by the Michigan Court of Appeals in a 2-to-1 decision.
 The Michigan Supreme Court declined to hear the case.
 The court held that the producers of The Jenny Jones Show were not liable for Schmitz's subsequent actions, which they deemed "unforeseeable".

 Media coverage

 The controversy was covered in the first episode of the Netflix series Trial by Media.
 In 2021, the controversy was covered in season 6 of the series How It Really Happened on the US TV network HLN in an episode titled "The Jenny Jones Show: Fatal Attraction".
 Also in 2021, the incident and a portion of the unaired The Jenny Jones Show episode was featured on an episode of VICE TV's docuseries Dark Side of the 90s.
+In 2025, portions of the episode were featured in the ABC docuseries, Dirty Talk: When Daytime Talk Shows Ruled TV.